How to Clean Wood Siding in 4 Easy Steps - Cedar Siding Maintenance

-- Clean the wood siding with water from the bottom up, apply Oxygen Bleach from the bottom up, scrub/rinse the solution from the top down.
+- Remove loose surface dirt from the wood siding, apply Oxygen Bleach from the bottom up, scrub/rinse the solution from the top down.
 This way, the cleaning agent will be able to do its work without leaving any streak marks behind.

 - Condition your cedar siding using Oxalic Acid.
 Oxalic acid restores the PH balance of the wood siding, making it ready to accept the coating of stain so it can adhere properly.

 - Rinse, rinse, rinse and then rinse again.
 Thoroughly rinse between each application of Oxygen Bleach and Oxalic acid to keep everything healthy and clean.

 - Choose your stain carefully.
 Contact the tech department of the chosen stain and ask about the cleanup process for re-finishing.

 - Stain from the top down OR from top corner across.
 For siding installed vertically, stain from the top down.
 For horizontally installed siding, start at the top corner, moving across.
 Always stain in a continuous motion and avoid overlapping.